 Pro Tip: Avoid plastic sheeting, which can trap moisture and cause drainage issues.
 Stick to breathable, commercial-grade landscape fabric.

-Even with a weed barrier and pre-emergent, the occasional weed will still sneak through.
-Hand-pulling them as soon as they appear is key to stopping the spread.
+Even with a solid weed barrier, the occasional persistent weed will still find its way through.
+Hand-pulling them as soon as they appear is the best approach—especially for Colorado-specific nuisances like thistle and bindweed, which can quickly take over if ignored.

-Colorado-Specific Tip: Thistle and bindweed are especially aggressive in this region—catch them early before they set seed.
+Tip#2: Thistle and bindweed are especially aggressive in this region—catch them early before they set seed!

 5. Keep It Looking Cool: Color and Contrast

 In a landscape dominated by rock, color can make a big difference.
-Lighter gravel reflects more sunlight and absorbs less heat, keeping your yard cooler.
-You can also create visual “cool zones” by mixing in drought-tolerant plants, boulders, or small seating areas for shade.
+Lighter-colored gravel reflects more sunlight and absorbs less heat, helping to keep surrounding areas cooler.
+You can also create visual “cool zones” by mixing in drought-tolerant plants, boulders, or small seating areas that offer shade and texture.

 A well-maintained rock bed not only looks sharp but also works in harmony with Colorado Springs’ natural climate—reducing water use, fire risk, and long-term maintenance costs.